 cudaMallocAsync to reuse the memory previously freed, if it is of sufficient size.

 For more information, see cudaMallocAsync in the C++ API Routines topic in the CUDA Toolkit documentation.
+For more information about how stream-ordered allocation works, the performance benefits, and how to port your application to use the new APIs, see Using the NVIDIA CUDA Stream-Ordered Memory Allocator posts.

 Cooperative groups, introduced in CUDA 9, provides device code API actions to define groups of communicating threads and to express the granularity at which threads synchronize for more efficient parallel decompositions.
 For more information, see Cooperative Groups: Flexible CUDA Thread Programming.